NLnetLabs/unbound/doc/unbound.conf.rst

     noview
         Breaks out of that view and moves towards the global local zones for answer to the query.
-        If the :ref:`view-first:<unbound.conf.view.view-first>` is no, it'll
+        If the :ref:`view-first<unbound.conf.view.view-first>` is no, it'll
         resolve normally.
-        If :ref:`view-first:<unbound.conf.view.view-first>` is enabled, it'll
+        If :ref:`view-first<unbound.conf.view.view-first>` is enabled, it'll
         break perform that step and check the global answers.
         For when the view has view specific overrides but some zone has to be answered from global local zone contents.